ant-media/ant-media-documentation/docs/guides/conference/video-conference/video-conference.md

 )
 ```
 ### Step 15: The Final Test
-We have completed all the necessary steps to launch a production-ready video conferencing app on top of Ant Media Server that will bring the world closer and make it a better place than ever before!
+You’ve completed all the essential steps to embark on your journey to launch a production-ready video conferencing app powered by Ant Media Server, bringing the world closer together and making it a better place than ever!

 Its time for a final test.